airbr/golang-hugo-blog/content/posts/mcmaster-carr-wsg-review.md

 # Conclusion

-You may be locked within the realm of some particular stack, but there are always a variety of techniques that are available to help make your users happy.
-These go hand in hand with aiming to meet some of the User-Experience Design and performance described above.
+You may feel locked within the realm of some particular stack but there are always a variety of techniques that are available to help make your users happy.
+In this outstanding example, some qualities really stand out.

+For what it is worth, the website also passed a test with Are My Third Parties Green? for a quick sustainability related check.